-We have audited the financial statements of Nipissing-Parry Sound Student Transportation Services/Services de transport scolaire Nipissing-Parry Sound, which comprise the statement of financial position as at August 31, 2020, and the statements of operations, changes in net debt and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Nipissing-Parry Sound Student Transportation Services/Services de transport scolaire Nipissing-Parry Sound, which comprise the statement of financial position as at August 31, 2022, and the statements of operations, changes in net debt and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Nipissing-Parry Sound Student Transportation Services/Services de transport scolaire Nipissing-Parry Sound as at August 31, 2020, and its financial performance and its cash flows for the year then ended in accordance with Canadian Public Sector Accounting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of Nipissing-Parry Sound Student Transportation Services/Services de transport scolaire Nipissing-Parry Sound as at August 31, 2022, and its results of operations and its cash flows for the year then ended in accordance with Canadian Public Sector Accounting Standards.